PostHog/posthog.com/contents/newsletter/how-to-get-job-startup.md

 ---
-title: How to get a great job at a great startup
+title: How to get a job at a startup
-date: 2024-07-18
+date: 2024-08-15
 author:
   - james-temperton
 featuredImage: >-